acediaye/Lane-Tracking/readme.md

 # Lane Detection

 ## Black and White
-convert RGB image to black and white image\
+Convert RGB image to black and white image\
 ![alt text](pics/test_image.jpg)\
 ![alt text](pics/blackwhite.jpg)

 ## Edge Detector
-Takes single channel image and apply a kernel.
+Takes a single channel image and apply a kernel.
-Uses a first order derivative to find edges in an image.\
+Using a first order derivative to find edges in an image.\
 ![alt text](pics/sobel.jpg)

 ## Region of Interest